MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-674-Federal-Perkins-Loan-Program/subpart-B-Terms-Loans/section-674.33.md

 (ii) With respect to schools that closed on or after November 1, 2013, the Secretary will discharge the borrower's obligation to repay an NDSL or Federal Perkins Loan without an application from the borrower if the Secretary determines that the borrower did not subsequently re-enroll in any title IV-eligible institution within a period of three years from the date the school closed.

 (4) *Borrower qualification for discharge.* Except as provided in paragraph (g)(3) of this section, in order to qualify for discharge of an NDSL or Federal Perkins Loan, a borrower must submit to the holder of the loan a written request and sworn statement, and the factual assertions in the statement must be true.
 The statement need not be notarized but must be made by the borrower under penalty of perjury.
-In the statement the borrower must -
+In the statement the borrower must—

-(i) State that the borrower -
+(i) State that the borrower—

 (A) Received the proceeds of a loan to attend a school;